Cliff Bentz: Veterans Affairs

 On March 3, 2022, Bentz and many other Republicans voted against the Honoring our PACT Act of 2021.
 Bentz was the only member of Oregon's House delegation to do so.

 On January 12, 2022, Bentz voted against the Guard and Reserve GI Bill Parity Act, which would expand eligibility for educational assistance under the G.I.
 Bill.

 Abortion

 Bentz describes himself as pro-life, saying, "I believe that life begins at conception and that life should be protected until death by natural causes occurs."
 He supports abortion only when the mother's life is at risk.

 In 2019, Oregon Right to Life gave Bentz the Atterberry Award, which recognizes Oregon legislators who "are tenacious in their public defense of Oregon’s vulnerable."

 Health care

 Bentz has said: "I strongly oppose government run healthcare...
 I believe Obamacare should be replaced with solutions that focus on free market principles to help drive down the skyrocketing cost of healthcare."

 On March 31, 2022, Bentz voted against the Affordable Insulin Now Act, which would cap the cost-sharing of insulin to $35 or 25% of the negotiated price (whichever is lower) for private insurance and $35 for Medicare.

+Immigration

+In 2021, Bentz was one of 30 Republicans who voted for the Farm Workforce Modernization Act, which would grant legal status to illegal immigrants working in agriculture and establish a pathway to permanent residency contingent on continued farm work.